spotify/comet/README.md

 ## Background

-In order to maintain security of all different parts of Spotify's infrastructure, the Security team has been employing automated security scanning, such as Forseti, Detectify, and customized scanners that we've built in house.
+In order to maintain security of many different parts of Spotify's infrastructure, the Security team has been employing automated security scanning, such as Forseti, Detectify, and customized scanners that we've built in house.

 The open source and commercial scanners are usually good at what they do, namely scanning, but have less functionality for directing the alerts and reports to the right place.
-As such this mostly ended up as manual work for the security teams.
+As such, this mostly ended up as manual work for the security teams.

-For our in-house made scanners we noticed that we tended to re-write the code for finding the right owners and cobbling together templates and email sending code to notify the correct owner, every implementation with its own set of bugs.
+For our in-house made scanners, we noticed that we tended to re-write the code for finding the right owners and cobbling together templates and email sending code to notify the correct owner, every implementation with its own set of bugs.

-We also realized that these alerts are a great source of data and can be used to better direct our teaching efforts where they do the most impact.
-Moreover by looking at what areas of the company are not getting alerts we can learn about where we need to implement better scanning capabilities.
+We also realized that these alerts are a great source of data and can be used to better direct our teaching efforts where they make the most impact.
+Moreover by looking at what areas of the company are not getting alerts, we can learn about where we need to implement better scanning capabilities.

 This is where Comet comes into the picture.
 We wanted a robust and scalable alert handling tool, that would automate away a lot of the manual work and at the same time provide us with metrics and an overview of our infrastructure security.
-The design is modularised to allow for others to tailor Comet to their specific needs and context.
+The design is modular to allow for others to tailor Comet to their specific needs and context.

 ## Feature description